PrivateSky/double-check/README.md

     logger.rawLogging = function(type, level, rawObject, timeStamp, stack){...}

     Observations:
     - if stack is undefined it should be created from current stack.
     Give false or other value and the stack will not be saved.
     - if timeStamp is undefined it should be taken from current time, unix time

 ###Add new type of logging function: addCase

     logger.addCase("type", level,  loggingFunction, argument types, checkFunctions)

+Observations:
     additionaly to make the logging API mor apropiate for each case,  the loggingFunction has a chance to add other contextual information before calling logger.rawLogging checkFunctions  has a chance to trigger actions caused by current log entry or for thresholds violations from previous entries

 Example:

         logger.addCase("warning", function(explanation){
                     this.rawLogging(...)
               }, [
                     {